Re-Thinking Emergency Department Design

 For this model to work best, cart alcoves should be located near the exam and treatment rooms to allow materials to be pulled into rooms as patients arrive.
 Planners should include supply zones with nearby spaces to temporarily house carts for restocking and provide access to power for equipment that needs charging or emergency power.
 While not new to the industry, supply carts are increasingly recognized for their demonstrated success in driving efficiency and adaptability to operational changes—offering more customizable options in anticipation of a stronger demand in EDs.

-Staff engagement and satisfaction
+Healthcare staff engagement and satisfaction

 The ED is one of the most stressful healthcare settings for physicians and nurses, who are at risk of fatigue and burnout due to the nature of their work and environment.
 Studies have indicated that providing opportunities for staff socialization, communication, and collaboration improves engagement, which can lead to increased patient satisfaction.
 Conversely, poor communication has been shown to contribute to lower quality care.